gugi10/Arcanoid-task/Readme.txt

-Simple Arkanoid game developed as a recruitment task
+Simple Arkanoid game with procedurally generated levels and saving the game progress.